Centre concedes in SC, permits prematurely retired NCLAT chairperson to continue till Sep 20 | Law-Order

 “Let me take the instructions.
 It will be very awkward for us to remove a person.
 I am prepared to argue the stay petition also.
 The government has certain powers,” the Attorney General said, and sought 30 minutes to get instructions.

-When the matter was taken up again, the top most law officer informed about the changed stance of the government and said that Justice Cheema would be reinstated with all the powers as head of the NCLAT to pronounce pending judgments till September 20 and his predecessor would be asked to proceed on leave till then.
+When the matter was taken up again, the top most law officer informed about the changed stand of the government and said that Justice Cheema would be reinstated with all the powers as head of the NCLAT to pronounce pending judgements till September 20 and his predecessor would be asked to proceed on leave till then.

 The top court recorded this in the order and closed the case and said, “the Attorney General solved the problem.
 We thank you for this.''
 Justice Cheema had moved the Supreme Court challenging reduction of his tenure, terming it arbitrary.